nikfrank/girsah-adumah/README.md

 # pokemon red verion hebrew translation

-- links to previous translation attempts

-## project architecture

 this project serves as a translator shim for https://github.com/pret/pokered the disassembly project

 it assumes that `../pokered/` is available in a next door directory

-when you run `node write.js`, it will run a child process that
+when you run `node write.js`, it will run child-processes which

- - splits & checks out a build branch in ../pokered/
+ - split & check out a build branch in `../pokered/`
- - uses sed to replace user facing strings in the .asm files
+ - use `sed` to replace user facing strings in the `.asm` files
- - calls `make` to generate a build `.gbc` file
+ - call `make` to generate a build output `.gbc` file
- - copies the build output to the build directory
+ - copy the build output to the build directory (in this project)

-### futureproofing

-the idea of using a shim is that the core project will evolve and improve, and people may wish to render translated copies of future versions

-also, there's no reason it wouldn't be possible to translate romhack alternate versions using this shim
+ - commit the translated `.asm` files to the build branch
+ - check out the master branch `../pokered/`, returning to original state

+you can then copy the `.gbc` file to `../pokered/pokered.gbc` and `vba` will use your existing save states in the newly translated copy!

 ## getting started